Asia stocks edge up as Wall St. extends comeback rally

 TOKYO (Reuters) - Asia stocks inched higher on Friday after Wall Street ended volatile trade in the green, adding to the massive gains of the previous session although lingering investor jitters helped support safe-haven currencies such as the yen.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.15 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.15 percent.
 It has fallen almost 4 percent so far in December.

-Australian stocks added 0.5 percent and South Korea's KOSPI .KS11 climbed 0.65 percent.
-Japan's Nikkei .N225 bucked the trend and slipped 0.25 percent.
+Australian stocks added 0.5 percent and South Korea’s KOSPI climbed 0.65 percent.
+Japan’s Nikkei bucked the trend and slipped 0.25 percent.

-U.S. stocks roared back to end in positive territory on Thursday, with the Dow .DJI adding 1.14 percent, after suffering steep losses for much of the session. [.N]
+U.S. stocks roared back to end in positive territory on Thursday, with the Dow adding 1.14 percent, after suffering steep losses for much of the session.

 The gains come a day after Wall Street indexes posted their biggest daily percentage increases in nearly a decade following a sharp plunge at the week’s start.